beartype/beartype/README.rst

-      * **Eliding overhead.** Beartype `already exhibits near-real-time overhead of less than 1µs (one microsecond, one millionth of a second) per call to type-checked callables <beartype realtime_>`__.
-When even that negligible overhead isn't negligible enough, brave callers considering a change of workplace may globally disable *all* type-checking performed by beartype.
+      * **Eliding overhead.** Beartype `already exhibits near-real-time overhead of less than 1µs (one microsecond, one millionth of a second) per call of type-checked callables <beartype realtime_>`__.
+When even that negligible overhead isn't negligible enough, brave callers considering an occupational change may globally disable *all* type-checking performed by beartype.
 Please prepare your resume before doing so.
-Also, do so *only* under production builds intended for release; development builds intended for testing should (ideally) preserve type-checking.
+Also, do so *only* under production builds intended for release; development builds intended for testing should preserve type-checking.
 Either:

         * `Pass Python the "-O" command-line option <-O_>`__, which beartype respects.